-The College of Education, Health & Human Sciences at the The University of Tennessee, has one of the few nationally ranked teacher licensure programs.
-Candidates earn a Bachelor’s Degree in a content area and then return to take graduate courses required for state certification.
+The College of Education, Health & Human Sciences at The University of Tennessee has one of the few nationally ranked teacher licensure programs.
+Candidates earn a Bachelor’s Degree in a science or math content area or have sufficient upper-division credits in math or science, and then return to take graduate courses required for state certification.

-- Select the appropriate catalog from the dropdown menu on the right.
+- Select the appropriate catalog from the menu on the right.

 - Select the College of Education, Health and Human Sciences.

 - Scroll to TPTE and select “Display Programs for this Department.”

 - Click on the appropriate program to see the credit requirements and admission procedures for each program.